Understanding color theory and how color combinations work together is one of the keys to successful home interior design.

 Neutral colors are easy on the eyes, appeal to most people, and work well alone or in conjunction with other colors in any home decor.
 Neutrals are the favored choice of home stagers because of their universal appeal.

 How do you design a room around neutral colors?
 One possible color scheme is to focus on one neutral, like a white-on-white look.
-You may find up to 20 different variations of white, from ivory, bone, cream, and white in this interior color scheme.
+You may use up to 20 different variations of white, from ivory, bone, cream, and white in this interior color scheme.

 Home staging shouldn't be bland-- you don't want to bore home buyers!
 Plus, you want them to remember your house over all the others.
 You can avoid total blandness by mixing color, pattern, and texture into your home design with accessories, upholstery fabrics, and window treatments.